josefs/Gradualizer/talks/talk.md

 ## Example

 TODO: Example of how to add types to a program gradually to catch errors

-# Type annotations

-## Type annotation
-* Currently, type specs can only be given on the toplevel on functions.

-* This is enough for most circumstances.

-* But sometimes it would be nice to have type annotations on expressions

-## Possible type annotation extension

-It's tempting to extend Erlang with type annotations on expressions

-* A new grammatical form:

-  E :: T

-* However, we have a more lightweight solution for this problem.

-## A library of type annotation functions

-We provide a small library of functions which can act as type annotations

-TODO: Examples

 # Current status of Gradualizer